svn2github/dotnetzip/Readme.txt

 and reading ZIP files.

-Many people seem to think, incorrectly, that the classes in the System.IO.Compression namespace can create or read zip files.
+Many people seem to think, incorrectly, that the classes in the System.IO.Compression namespace, like GZipStream or DeflateStream, can create or read zip files.
 This is not correct.

 The System.IO.Compression namespace, starting with v2.0 for the desktop Framework and v3.5 for the Compact Framework, includes base class